 Anti-social behaviour incidents tend to show higher levels in July, August and October of each year.
 There is usually a sharp fall in incidents between October and November, followed by lower levels between November and February/March.
-Figure 4 shows this pattern over the last five financial years, the emerging pattern in the current financial year 2022/23 and the effects of the lockdown measures in place during the Covid-19 pandemic in 2020/21.
+Figure 4 shows this pattern over the last five financial years, the effects of the lockdown measures in place during the Covid-19 pandemic in 2020/21 and the emerging pattern in the current financial year 2023/24.

-Figure 4 Anti-social behaviour incidents recorded by the police each month April 2017 to May 2022, showing highest and lowest levels in each financial year
+Figure 4 Anti-social behaviour incidents recorded by the police each month April 2018 to April 2023, showing highest and lowest levels in each financial year

-Due to the Covid-19 pandemic, lockdown measures were first introduced in Northern Ireland on 23rd March 2020 and these have had a substantial impact on levels of anti-social behaviour.
+Due to the Covid-19 pandemic, lockdown measures were first introduced in Northern Ireland on 23rd March 2020 and these had a substantial impact on levels of anti-social behaviour.
 From 27th March 2020 calls received by the police were able to have codes applied that indicated the call was related to Covid-19.
-Figure 5 shows the number of anti-social behaviour incidents in each month since April 2017.
-The application of the Covid-19 code and the effect this has had on the total number of anti-social behaviour incidents is also shown.
+Figure 5 shows the number of anti-social behaviour incidents in each month since April 2018.
+The application of the Covid-19 code and the effect this had on the total number of anti-social behaviour incidents is also shown.

-Figure 5 Anti-social behaviour incidents recorded by the police each month April 2017 to May 2022, showing the impact of Covid-19 Related incidents
+Figure 5 Anti-social behaviour incidents recorded by the police each month April 2018 to April 2023, showing the impact of Covid-19 Related incidents